-Welcome to The Armitt – a museum, gallery, and library full of interesting and unusual objects telling the history and heritage of Ambleside, its people, and the surrounding Lake District.
-Tickets to visit the museum and exhibitions can be booked online using the website or alternatively at the museum’s visitor reception.
-Please explore our current exhibitions as well as the extensive and comprehensive series of collections.
-We look forward to welcoming you and helping you explore the heritage of the Lakeland world.
+Welcome to The Armitt – a museum, gallery, and library full of interesting and unusual objects telling the history and heritage of Ambleside, its people, and the surrounding Lake District landscape.
+Tickets to visit the museum and exhibitions can be booked online via the website or alternatively at the museum’s visitor reception.
+Please explore some of the key series of collections here and we look forward to welcoming you and helping you explore the heritage of the Lakeland world.

 The Armitt has been the home of Beatrix Potter’s fungi, natural history, and archaeological artworks since the 1940s.